 All of these expectations are not inherently bad; they show that young people are seen.
 The issue may be that they aren’t seen fairly, or justly, or accurately, or according to their own self-identification.
 Instead, they’re assigned roles by adults that generally benefit adults.

 But they do offer an opportunity to identify where Youth Voice can happen.
 There are other places where young people never go, but that affect them every day.
-Adults don’t often consider it, but these sorts of
+Adults don’t often consider it, but these sorts of places are all over:

 - City halls makes decisions about laws, regulations, planning, and programs affecting young people